MP Estate Planning UK

 Mistakes in Application Forms

-Some common mistakes to watch out for include:
+Some of the most common mistakes to watch out for include:

-• Incorrect or inconsistent information across different sections of the form
+• Incorrect or inconsistent names: Names must match across all sections of the form and correspond to official identification documents.

 Missing Information or Documentation

-To avoid this, ensure you have all necessary documents ready before submitting your application.
-These may include:
+To avoid this, ensure you have the following ready before submitting your application:

 Common DelayCausePrevention